 Bahrain: Bahrain, headquarters of the U.S. Navy’s Fifth Fleet, plans to roll out a commercial 5G mobile network by June 2019, partly using Huawei technology despite the United States’ concerns the Chinese telecom giant’s equipment could be used for spying.
 Source: Reuters, March 26, 2019.

 BT: The Britain telecom service provider will pull Huawei equipment out of its core 4G network by 2020 to fit its own internal policy.
-The move follows reports that the US is CNet, December 2018.foreign allies’ wireless and internet providers to avoid the Chinese company’s equipment, citing cybersecurity risks.
-Source:
+The move follows reports that the US is trying to persuade foreign allies’ wireless and internet providers to avoid the Chinese company’s equipment, citing cybersecurity risks.
+Source: CNet, December 2018.

 Canada: Multiple updates include…